jlampel/voronoi_scatter/docs/scattering.md

 ## Random Color

 This enables controls for randomizing the hue, saturation, and value of the texture in each cell.
 It will also allow randomization for some PBR channels such as roughness when using Detect PBR.

+## Detect PBR Channels

+Check this on when working with PBR texture sets and Scattershot will automatically group the textures together and create an output for each channel.
+To be recognized as a PBR texture, the name of the image must have a word that indicates which channel it should be a part of, surrounded by a separator like a space, dash, or underline.
+File extensions and numbers will be stripped out and capitalization does not matter.

+Examples:
+- red-rock_color.exr
+- window-rough.png
+- dirt_NRM.exr

+The full list of accepted terms can be found (and changed!) in the file defaults.py.

+## Modifying the Defaults

+If you would like to change any of the defaults to fit your particular workflow, just edit the defaults.py file inside the addon.